• Skip to primary navigation

 Cuisine: American

-• 1 (1 pound) bag shredded cabbage and carrots
+• 1 pound bag shredded cabbage and carrots

-• 3 stocks of green onion, white and green parts, sliced thinly
+• 3 stalks of green onion white and green parts, sliced thinly

 For the dressing